superernie77/spring-netflix-stack-playground/README.md

 http://localhost:8761/

 # Docker setup
-To build docker images for all apps, run the following Maven command from the root directory of the project:
+To build docker images for all applications, run the following Maven command from the root directory of the project:
 ```
 mvn package docker:build
 ```
-To start all images as docker container, use the docker-compose.yml file in the root directory
+To start all images as docker containers, use the docker-compose.yml file in the root directory from the command line:
 ```
 docker-compose up -d
 ```
-The app is available under the following URL (change the IP to the one you run your docker on)
+When started, the application is available under the following URL (change the IP to the one you run your docker on)
 ```
 http://192.168.99.100:8000/  (Guestbook)
 http://192.168.99.100:8761/  (Eureka Registry)
 ```

-The docker-maven plugin is also registered in the install-phase of the maven build.
+The docker-maven plugin is also registered in the maven install-phase.
 To build all applications AND build all docker images execute
 ```
 mvn install
 ```